 What’s In This Recipe

-This easy Latin-inspired rice bake consists of brown rice, black beans, corn, onions, bell peppers, and mushrooms.
+This easy casserole consists of brown rice, black beans, corn, onions, bell peppers, and mushrooms.
 It’s flavored with cumin, garlic, and smoked paprika.
 The cooking liquid is a combo of vegetable broth and tomato sauce.
 After an hour and a half in the oven, you get a hearty, vegan, risotto-like rice.
 Add guacamole and tortilla strips for a burrito bowl vibe.

-Cook the Vegetables: Heat some oil in the largest skillet/saucepan you have and add sliced onions, bell peppers, and mushrooms with a bit of salt.
+Heat some oil in the largest skillet/saucepan you have and add sliced onions, bell peppers, and mushrooms with a bit of salt.
 Cook until the vegetables are soft and lightly brown, about 10 minutes, stirring occasionally.
-Then add minced garlic and spices, and cook for a few more seconds.
+Add minced garlic and spices at the end.

-Combine all the Ingredients: Transfer the vegetables to a casserole dish (How beautiful is this one?!
-I’m always amazed that it’s non-stick, too.) and add brown rice, frozen corn, a can of black beans, tomato sauce, and vegetable broth, and season with salt and pepper.
+Transfer the vegetables to a 9×13-inch casserole dish, and add brown rice, frozen corn, a can of black beans, tomato sauce, and vegetable broth, and season with salt and pepper.
 Stir to combine.

-Set Aside: Once the casserole comes out of the oven, set it aside and leave it covered for ~20 minutes longer so the rice can absorb the steam remaining in the dish.
+After the casserole comes out of the oven, set it aside and leave it covered for ~15 minutes so the rice can absorb the steam remaining in the dish.

 Serving Suggestions